go-doudou/go-doudou.github.io/docs/guide/deployment.md

 ### Kubernetes

-Go-doudou has out-of-box support for Kubernetes.
+`go-doudou` has out-of-box support for Kubernetes.

 1. Run `go-doudou svc push` to build docker image and push to remote image repository.
 You will also get two generated k8s deployment yaml files, one is for `deployment` kind service, the other is for `statefulset` kind service